Monarch Watch Tagging Program

 In order to be able to associate the geographic "mark" location with that of any subsequent recapture, each butterfly tagged must be uniquely coded.
 A new series of unique codes is generated for each tagging season and printed using permanent inks on all-weather tags with a pressure-sensitive adhesive backing.
 These lightweight, circular tags were designed by Monarch Watch specifically for tagging monarchs.
 When applied as directed, the tags do not interfere with flight or otherwise harm the butterflies.

 Each fall we distribute more than a quarter of a million tags to thousands of volunteers across North America who tag monarchs as they migrate through their area.
-These "community scientists" capture monarchs throughout the migration season, record the tag code, tag date, gender of the butterfly, and geographic location then tag and release them.
+These "community scientists" capture monarchs throughout the migration season, record the tag code, tag date, sex of the butterfly, and geographic location then tag and release them.
 At the end of the tagging season, these data are submitted to Monarch Watch and added to our database to be used in research.

 ORDERING MONARCH TAGGING KIT SUPPLIES